fernandorpm/world-unite/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

+# World Unite
-# Microverse RoR Capstone: liFEsTlye (World Unite)
+###### Microverse RoR Capstone: liFEsTlye

 > [liFEsTlye](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) is an articles pages where readers can get their daily dose of content, according to their categories.
 For this capstone, we had to create our own Article app, that I named **World Unite**, where we can get news from each and every continent of the world.
+> The project was made with Ruby on Rails, deployed on Heroku, with it's images saved in Amazon S3 Bucket.

 ![screenshot](./screenshot.png)